KasimirKoch/hnfp/README.md

 ----------------------------------------
 Thu Oct 16 2014 19:21:12 GMT-0700 (PDT)
 Congratulations!
-You've been on the front page for X seconds/minutes/hours/days
+You've been on the front page for X hours and Y minutes and Z seconds.
 ----------------------------------------
 ```

-After this initial output, the hnfp program will continue running, logging an
-updated message every 5 minutes.

 ##Authors
 [Kia Fathi](http://github.com/kiafathi)